Frente de Liberación Homosexual: Somos

 The Frente de Liberación Homosexual published an underground magazine titled Somos ("We Are") from December 1973 through January 1976, reaching a print circulation of 500 copies.
-Mimeographed covertly in an office of the Workers' Socialist Party, Somos took the form of 50-page issues published quarterly, though the two final issues in December 1975 and January 1976 were shorter.
+Mimeographed covertly in an office of the Worker's Socialist Party, Somos took the form of 50-page issues published quarterly, though the two final issues in December 1975 and January 1976 were shorter.
 In contrast to Homosexuales, which was intended to be read by non-homosexuals, the target audience of Somos was homosexuals themselves.
 Additionally, where previous publications by the FLH had included only text, Somos had illustrations.

 The first issue of Somos included the following message:

 In addition to utopian messaging about sexual freedom, Somos included criticism of capitalism, patriarchy, heteronormativity, and the treatment of gay people in Cuba.
 It also published messages from outside groups that were aligned with the FLH, including the Unión Feminista Argentina.
 Articles included news from foreign homosexual groups, and recounted historical events including a major Buenos Aires police raid in 1954 and four legal actions against people accused of sodomy during the Middle Ages.
 The FLH and Somos did not suggest that homosexuality in ancient Greece was accepted or encouraged, in contrast to many other homosexual movements which constructed founding myths involving the concept.

 The third issue of Somos, published in 1974, argued for pride in shared homosexual identity:

 It additionally included a section on methods of treatment for sexually transmitted infections.
 Subsequent issues became less journalistic and more cultural, with articles telling stories of arrests and prison experiences in the first person, and included poetry and art.
 Many articles began using slang from within the community.
 Issue 4 included a list of hundreds of ways to refer to fellatio and anal sex, including hacer el frufrú ("to do the rustling") and tirar del fideo ("to pull the noodle").

 The sixth and final issue of Somos was published in January 1976, with its shorter number of pages reflecting the deterioration of the FLH under political repression.
 The group would dissolve shortly after.